Quantco/datajudge/docs/source/examples/example.rst

 	db_name="example", schema_name=None, table_name="companies"
     )

-    # Adding a constraint: column "name" should exist in our table
+    # We add a constraint to ensure the column "name" is present in the
+    # Requirement's table.
     companies_req.add_column_existence_constraint(columns=["name"])

-    # Adding a constraint with a Condition
+    # We add a constraint with a Condition.
+We ensure that at least one
+    # row satisfies the condition in the Requirement's table.
     condition = Condition(raw_string="name = 'QuantCo'")
     companies_req.add_n_rows_min_constraint(n_rows_min=1, condition=condition)

+    # We add a constraint to ensure the minimum value of the column "num_employees"
+    # is not below 1.
     companies_req.add_numeric_min_constraint(column="num_employees", min_value=1)

+    # We create a new Requirement, this time between different tables.
-    # Creating a requirement (set of constraints) to test constraint between
+    # Concretely, we intent to test constraints between the table "companies"
-    # the table "companies" and the table "companies_archive".
+    # and the table "companies_archive".
     companies_between_req = BetweenRequirement.from_tables(
 	 db_name1="example",
 	 schema_name1=None,